dirvine/data_chain/docs/0029-data-chains.md

 , should any block be missing then the node that sent this (signed) will be reported to the group and this action will mean that node is expelled, immediately.

-8. A node on startup may request eh genesis block from any group and store this locally.
+8. A node on startup may request the genesis block from any group and store this locally.

 Nodes will build their chains to become more valuable to the network and therefore earn more safecoin.
 This process will encourage high capability nodes to spread evenly across the network.

 Lower capability nodes will not attempt to build data history and will therefore have less earning potential.
-This is perfectly good though and possibly a requirement of such a network.
+This is perfectly valid and possibly a requirement of such a network, to allow nodes of varying capability (cpu/bandwidth/storage etc.) to exist.

 # Additional observations